Bedlam (Kennen novel)

 Bedlam is a young adult novel by Ally Kennen, published on 5 January 2009.
 It was nominated for the 2010 Carnegie Medal.

 Plot

-When Lexi Juby arrives in the boring village where her mother lives, she thinks that she will die there from boredom.
-But soon more happens than she'd like.
-While searching for her mother's missing dog, the 16-year-old got lost in the wood.
-Suddenly a huge wild dog with foaming at the mouth was standing in front of her, the purest tremendously!
-And it bites her.
-Despair, Lexi runs away, and reaches a half-ruined, weird building.
+When Lexi Juby arrives in the village where her mother lives, she thinks that she will die of boredom.
+While searching for her mother's missing dog, the 16-year-old becomes lost in the woods.
+While there, she is bitten by a wild dog.
+In despair, Lexi runs away, and reaches a dilapidated building.
 She breaks out through the rotten floor and lands in a fetid broth.
 Beside of her, a rat cadaver was floating.
 The young exhausted girl won't be able to survive in the ice cold water very long...